KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 ### 2.3 Relation to χ-Dynamics

-Temporal orientation is not separate from \( \chi \) — it is \( \chi \) made experiential.
+Temporal orientation is not separate from \( \chi \); it is the expression of \( \chi \) through hypostatic traversal.

 In a Khaonically expressed universe (\( \chi > 1 \)):
-- Motion flows "downhill" toward entropy
+- Motion inclines toward entropy
 - Time's arrow points toward fragmentation
 - This is standard temporal flow as we experience it

 In an Aionically expressed universe (\( \chi < 1 \)):
-- Motion flows "downhill" toward centropy
+- Motion inclines toward centropy
 - Time's arrow points toward coherence
 - Temporal flow would be experienced as increasing integration